Meet Bruce Morton, the Rocket Scientist Behind 2 Oceans

 In 1992, Hurricane Andrew struck Southern Florida, destroying 25,000 homes, damaging over 100,000 more and leaving 26 people dead.
 The deadliest hurricane in the United States was in 1900, when a storm hit Galveston, Texas, and claimed the lives of as many as 12,000 residents.
 In September 2019, Hurricane Florence hovered over the Carolinas for days, pummeling the coast with a record 35.93 inches of rain in Elizabethtown.

 From surge flooding to high winds, hurricanes cause an extraordinary amount of damage.
 Death, financial ruin and entire communities swept into chaos.
-SPS could help mitigate that destruction or even prevent it entirely, saving lives, homes and even entire communities from disaster.
+SSPS could help mitigate that destruction or even prevent it entirely, saving lives, homes and even entire communities from disaster.

 Tropical depressions got their name because they originate over tropical or subtropical waters and therefore aren’t hovering over well-populated areas.
 That said, it’s always possible that people could be nearby, especially those in boats or airplanes.
 There is already a system in place to identify and track tropical depressions and then send warnings to any ships or aircraft in the vicinity.
-SPS would emulate that process, sending warnings to anyone in the area before using the microwave energy to target the depression.
+SSPS would emulate that process, sending warnings to anyone in the area before using the microwave energy to target the depression.

 The network’s total capacity would be thousands of megawatts — that’s several times more than Three Mile Island’s nuclear power plant, which sits at about 829 megawatts.
-Of course, until SPS is a reality and we’re able to complete a full range of analysis, modeling, testing and demos, it’s difficult to determine how much power we’ll actually need to disrupt tropical depressions.
+Of course, until SSPS is a reality and we’re able to complete a full range of analysis, modeling, testing and demos, it’s difficult to determine how much power we’ll actually need to disrupt tropical depressions.
 It could be less than estimated.
-Either way, excess energy not used for hurricane prevention could be used to power the SPS system or other outside entities, creating a new earth-based, solar-powered, environmentally friendly fuel source.
+Either way, excess energy not used for hurricane prevention could be used to power the SSPS or other outside entities, creating a new earth-based, solar-powered, environmentally friendly fuel source.

-Recent advances in commercial space launch capability help make SPS more affordable.
+Recent advances in commercial space launch capability help make SSPS more affordable.
 It also has the potential to pay for itself.
 Outside of hurricane season or whenever the microwave energy is not being used to disrupt tropical depressions, that energy could be used to create earth-based green energy by focusing the microwave energy on an earth based solar array farm to generate electricity.